 Needless to say for anybody who had the curiosity to find out what was going on, when the exit poll was revealed and the results began to come in, the Labour leadership and the mobilisation behind Corbyn had proven to be a phenomenal success.
 They gained seats in places which had been Conservative ever since the Anglo-Saxon settlers dragged a great beast ashore which burrowed its way underground and poisoned the dirt beneath us.
 Canterbury and Kensington were won, key marginal seats swung to Labour and Tory safe seats across the country had their majorities drastically reduced by party candidates and campaigners.
 The final count had the Conservatives at 318 seats (8 short of a majority government) and Labour at 262.
-The pedants and intellectually dishonest cum shields will insist that this is a parliamentary defeat.
+The pedants and intellectually dishonest clods will insist that this is a parliamentary defeat.
 The reality is that the Tories were the largest party and it is likely that Theresa May will form a coalition government with the DUP.
 However, the resounding victory of hope in this election is clearly inexplicable to them.

 Jeremy Corbyn’s election campaign had brought a new kind of power into possibility.
 A shift towards workers’ rights and a reversal of the undercutting of wages.
 Emancipatory rights for women, with maternity support and investment in other vital services for POC and disabled people.
 A move towards national self-determination.
 Public ownership of our industries.
 Free higher education, leading to the expansion of literacy.
 An unlocking of opportunity for each and every one of us.
 These were our incantations, and they landed.
 We saw an unprecedented surge, unseen in British political history, in support for a progressive programme.
 It was a dissolving of the neoliberal certainties imposed on us.